bright/new-www/content/projects/pregnancy-app.md

 project_id: pregnancy-app
 title: The Story of the Successful Launch of FemTech MVP for Pregnant Women
 image: /images/case_study_cover_pregnancy_app_femtech.png
-description: Dive into the story of an application crafted for expectant mothers, offering personalized nutrition and fitness content.
+description: Can technology be emphatic?
+Dive into the story of an application crafted for expectant mothers, offering personalized nutrition and fitness content.
+From the moment women start their journey with the app, they experience a level of personalization that goes beyond standard fitness and nutrition advice.
+The app supports women's unique needs throughout their nine-month journey, demonstrating how technology can indeed respond to individual experiences.
 hero_image: /images/pregnancy_app_pregnant_women.png
 Hero Image_alt: Pregnancy mobile app
 social_media_previev: /images/mvp_femtech_some_preview.png